What is Meditation

 Happiness - even in Suffering

-Of all the wonderful things I realized on this life long journey of innerstanding, the most important take away is that that happiness and suffering are not mutually exclusive.
+I previosly stated that I 'own' both suffering and happiness.
+Of all the wonderful things I realized on this life long journey of 'innerstanding', the maybe most important take away is that that happiness and suffering are not mutually exclusive.

 Indeed, it is feasible to find happiness amidst suffering.
 In fact, this form of happiness might be the only kind that can be sustained as a continuous state of being.
-Let me end this long intro with some wise words from the Meister.
+Let me here add some wise words from the Meister.

 A life of rest and peace in God is good;